School Direct: Secondary Entry Requirements

 - an appreciation of education-related issues

-*If your degree is not in your chosen subject, your A levels in that subject must be grade C/4 or above (grade B/5 or above for Maths).
+*Apart from Science, if your degree is not in your chosen subject, your A levels in that subject must be grade C/4 or above (grade B/5 or above for Maths).
 You will also be offered a Subject Knowledge Enhancement (SKE) programme.

 Although school experience is not an entry requirement, we would advise that this would support your career decision and also give you added knowledge and experience for your interview.
 Trinity Teaching School Alliance can offer school experience within one of the alliance schools.

 We offer a limited number of salaried training places in the shortage subjects – currently maths, physics, physics with maths, chemistry and English.

 To apply for a salaried training place you must have at least three years’ experience in education or in work related to your subject area.
 Competition for salaried positions is keen and your classroom presence, expertise and subject knowledge must all be particularly strong.
 If you’d like to know more about these requirements, please get in touch.

 What personal qualities do I need for the secondary programme?

 Teaching is a demanding career and we’re looking for very special individuals who will thrive on the challenges they meet!
 You should therefore also be able to demonstrate:

 - a passion not only for your subject(s) but also for working with young people